 Quality is definitely an area that should get more attention than it sometimes does.
-After all, if you buy a good quality Fire Pit it will last a lot longer than a cheaper one.
-This is key when you look at whether you want to be buying 2 or 3 cheaper Fire Pits in the same time frame as someone that spent 3 times as much on one that's still going.
+After all, if you buy a good quality fire pit it will last a lot longer than a cheaper one.
+This is key when you look at whether you want to be buying 2 or 3 cheaper fire pits in the same time frame as someone that spent three times as much on one that's still going.

 Quality is a big factor in fire pits because they're subjected to conditions that quickly destroys low-quality materials.
 Cranking them up to high heats and having the metal cool quickly will buckle cheap metal while adding exposure to rain, cold air and food oils will further exacerbate the issues.
 Some metals will rust quickly and holes will begin to appear in the bowl.
 This will cause extra air in and the heat will distribute unevenly.
 You may even have wood fall through the bowl if things get too bad!

 Better to choose materials that will stand the test of time.
 After all, isn't it better to have your guests enjoy the fire pit rather than wonder whether it will last the night!
 Steel fire pits aren't all created equal so ensure you're buying a good grade of thick steel.

 If you're after a bowl to hold wood that kicks out a bit of heat then almost any fire pit can achieve that, but if you want a social centrepiece where guests can cook food and experience something worth talking about, then most fire pits won't cut the mustard.